-- 1. Approximately six weeks before the application deadline, will solicit letters of intent to apply and project justification of no longer than one page from each prospective applicant. - 2.
+- 1. Approximately six weeks before the application deadline, SPaRC will solicit letters of intent to apply and a brief project justification from each prospective applicant. - 2.
 The applicants' materials will then be forwarded to a review committee for review and ranking.
 The review committee composition will be determined based upon the competition under consideration. - 3.
-Sponsored Research & Programs will notify all candidates of their status.
-If the first candidate should decide to forego applying, then Sponsored Research & Programs will notify the candidate whose notification was ranked second, and so forth. - 4.
-The nominees should work with Sponsored Research & Programs to complete the proposals.
+Sponsored Projects and Research Compliance will notify all candidates of their status.
+If the first candidate should decide to forego applying, then Sponsored Projects and Research Compliance team will notify the alternate candidates. - 4.
+The nominees should work with Sponsored Projects and Research Compliance to complete the proposals.